quicwg/ops-drafts/draft-ietf-quic-manageability.md

-It is expected that any QoS handling in the network, e.g. based on use of DiffServ Code Points (DSCPs) {{?RFC2475}} as well as Equal-Cost Multi-Path (ECMP) routing, is applied on a per flow-basis (and not per-packet) and as such that all packets belonging to the same active QUIC connectio get uniform treatment.
+It is expected that any QoS handling in the network, e.g. based on use of DiffServ Code Points (DSCPs) {{?RFC2475}} as well as Equal-Cost Multi-Path (ECMP) routing, is applied on a per flow-basis (and not per-packet) and as such that all packets belonging to the same active QUIC connection get uniform treatment.

 Using ECMP to distribute packets from a single flow across multiple